HarvestAPI/apify-linkedin-profile-search/README.md

 ### Other LinkedIn Profile Search Scrapers:

 - For searching by keywords without filters, consider using our [LinkedIn Profile Search by services Actor](apify.com/harvestapi/linkedin-profile-search-by-services).
-It's cheaper, doesn't apply rate limits and can be used at scale.
+It's cheaper, doesn't apply rate limits and can be used at larger scale.
 The drawback is that it doesn't support many filters and can find fewer profiles.
-- If you need to search by a person's full name, we recommend to use our [Profile Search by name](https://apify.com/harvestapi/linkedin-profile-search-by-name) Actor instead.
+- For searches by a person's full name, we recommend to use our [Profile Search by name](https://apify.com/harvestapi/linkedin-profile-search-by-name) Actor instead.
 - Find more Linkedin scraping actors [https://apify.com/harvestapi](https://apify.com/harvestapi)

 ## How It Works